 This standard lists the SCL requirements for in-building vaults.
-An in-building vault is required if (1) the customer's electrical load exceeds the limits listed in Requirements for Electrical Service Connection, Table 3.3, and (2) the customer cannot provide exterior space for the installation of SCL transformers and associated equipment of the project premises.
+An in-building vault is required if (1) the customer's electrical load exceeds the limits listed in the Requirements for Electric Service Connection (RESC), Table 3.3, and (2) the customer cannot provide exterior space for the installation of SCL transformers and associated equipment of the project premises.